fzy28/fzy28.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
-* M.S. in Jekyll, GitHub University, 2014
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* B.Eng. in Computer Science & Technology, Zhejiang  University, 2022
+* M.S. in Computer Science & Engineering, University of California San Diego, 2024 (expected)

 Work experience
 ======
-* Summer 2015: Research Assistant
-  * Github University
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git

-* Fall 2015: Research Assistant
-  * Github University
-  * Duties included: Merging pull requests
+* Jun-Oct 2021: Game Client Developer for the Open-World Game - Arena Of Valor: World based on UE4
+  * Timi Studio of Tencent Technology (Shanghai) Co., Ltd.
+  * Worked on a side task editor with a visual programming interface for Game Planner to implement the desired task logic.
+  * Participated in the design of C++ and Lua classes for side tasks; wrote GUI modules with colleagues.
+  * Fixed bugs in the value transfer between C and Lua, as well as bugs in the game rendering level, e.g. the twitch of dynamic grass due to the wrong calculation of axis position.

+* Nov 2021 - Apr 2022: Graphics Algorithm Engineer
-  * Supervisor: Professor Hub
+  * Raysengine
+  * Integrated forward+ technology to the rendering engine on the mobile phone.
+  * Implemented a cloth rendering system using the raysengine

 Skills
 ======
+* Programming
+  * C++
-* Skill 1
+  * Python, Pytorch
-* Skill 2
+  * Linux tools
-  * Sub-skill 2.1
+  * Docker
-  * Sub-skill 2.2
+* Communication
-  * Sub-skill 2.3
+  * Chinese(native)
-* Skill 3
+  * English(TOEFL 110)

 Publications
 ======